Maureen Kearney

-Maureen Kearney is an Irish whistleblower, an English teacher, and trade unionist at Areva.
-A union official of the CFDT, she was elected secretary of the European group committee of Areva in 2004, she alerted the press and politicians to the existence of a secret contract involving technology transfers to China, threatening the company.
+Maureen Kearney is an Irish whistleblower, a teacher of English, and trade unionist at Areva.
+A union official of the CFDT, she was elected secretary of the European group committee of Areva in 2004.
+Later she alerted the press and politicians to the existence of a secret contract involving technology transfers to China.

-Kearney was subjected to brutal police custody, having being accused of fabrication, taken up by the Ministry of Justice.
-She was cleared of it on appeal.
-Neither of the two courts "recognized her status as a victim", as this was "not the subject of the proceedings".
-She was heard by only one of the four investigating judges.
-She renounced her complaints for "kidnapping, violence with a weapon and rape".

-Biography
+On the morning of December 17, 2012, Kearney's home was broken into, after which she was bound, beaten and sexually assaulted.
+She was then left tied up in the basement of her home.
+She was later found alive by her cleaning lady.

+In the months following her assault, Kearney was subjected to brutal police custody.
+She admitted to making up the story and withdrew her complaint of "kidnapping, violence with a weapon and rape".
+She was accused of making up the story and charged and convicted of fabrication.

+Later she explained her confession by saying that her daughter and grandchild were threatened.
+She was subsequently cleared of the charge of fabrication.

 Family, arrival in France and union involvement

-Of Irish nationality, Kearney grew up in a family sensitive to trade unionism where it is customary to say that everyone “has two hands, one to help themselves and the second to help others”.
+Kearney grew up in an Irish family of trade unionists where it was customary to say that everyone “has two hands, one to help themselves and the second to help others”.
 Her mother campaigned for the release of Nelson Mandela in early 1990; Kearney became a feminist in high school.
-In the mid-1980s, she moved to France with her husband Gilles in the village of Auffargis, Yvelines.
+In the mid-1980s, she moved to the village of Auffargis, Yvelines in France with her husband Gilles.

-After the birth of their daughter, in 1987, Kearney was hired by Société Générale pour les Techniques Nouvelles (SGN), a subsidiary of the Cogema group (future Areva), to teach English to technicians who went to work abroad.
+After the birth of their daughter, in 1987, Kearney was hired by Société Générale pour les Techniques Nouvelles (SGN), a subsidiary of the Cogema group (later Areva), to teach English to technicians who were going to work outside France.

 Outraged at having seen young engineers fired without compensation, she joined the CFDT, becoming its “figurehead” at Areva.
-Her “very good contact” and her ability to “discuss with the delegations of other nations” were praised there.
-As a result, this trade union team “often received information internally”, cross-checking it, to “know the strategic orientations” of Areva.

 Secretary of the Areva group committee

-2006-2010: Strikes and action against the dismantling of Areva

-With all the elected staff of the CFDT and all the other Areva unions, it was carrying out several actions to defend the company and its employees.
-Supported by unions such as IG Metall in Germany or the CGIL in Italy, the group committee in which it participates called for strikes in the factories of the thirteen European countries where Areva's fifty-five sites are located.
-An expert report detailing the disadvantages of the planned sale of Areva T&D, a decisive step in a "sale of Areva" predicted that the group's workforce will fall to 19,000 employees worldwide in 2023, four times less than the 75,000 at the end of 2009.